-C) A cultural stereotype
+C) cultural stereotype

-D) Context
+D) power distance

-E) Power distance
+E) kizen group

 Explanation: C) Cultural stereotypes are oversimplified images or generalizations of a group.
 While stereotypes may describe a generally observed cultural norm, if you assume everyone from that culture follows the norm, you ignore the fact that individuals are in fact individuals, and are influenced by many things in their lives other than their culture.
-Assuming that all French people are rude or that all Americans are loud are cultural stereotypes.